BrentonWay logoin white

 The traditional way of doing business in the Web 2.0 atmosphere isn’t going anywhere in the upcoming decade.
 Still, we can slowly start talking about a world with less centralized authority and more automated business execution.

 Web3 can be perceived as an alternative version to the web, where services are not hosted by a single service provider but by a host of peers sharing information through a series of blockchains.
+This shift is changing the marketing space by fostering greater transparency and user control.

 The idea is that every stakeholder in a Web3 service participates in a way, for instance, by validating blocks in the network.